 Don’t Leave Scholarship Applications To the Last Minute

 Try to give yourself plenty of time to complete your scholarship requirements.
 Many are dependent on essay questions or written content.
 Ensure that you have time to outline, draft and edit your submission.
 Don’t be disqualified due to spelling or grammatical errors.
-Give yourself time to ask a trusted adult or friend to proofread for you or give you some feedback.
+If you need help, don't hesitate to use write my essay services.
+Additionally, give yourself time to ask a trusted adult or friend to proofread for you or give you some feedback.
 Trying to start your submission the day before it is due can leave you overtired, stressed and more prone to make mistakes.

 Create a Scholarship Submission Schedule